-To open the helm station, make sure the engines are not running and hold the helm in the closed position.
-Loosen and remove the bolts that secure the helm.
-With the bolts removed, carefully lower the helm to the full open position.
+To open the helm station, make sure the engines are not running and hold the helm in the closed position while another person releases the latches that secure the helm inside the head compartment.
+The latches are located behind the storage compartment doors in the rear head compartment bulkhead.
+Release the latches by pulling the handles out and rotating them counterclockwise until the latch releases.
+Then carefully lower the helm to the full open position.